Kacper Hamilton Studio

 With respect to the tradition, the ‘Bishop of Norwich’ has been specifically designed to encourage the user to drink their port and pass the decanter.
 Due to their elaborate design the port glasses and decanter cannot be put down on the table unless placed within their individual brass bases, hence the port is continuously passed, shared and quaffed.

 An elongated wooden tray brings all the parts together, making the complete creation a grand central piece.
 The ebony finish creates a striking contrast with the brushed sheen of the brass and a distinctive sculptural form appears when all the elements are displayed alongside one another.

 Each solid brass base is engraved with the KH Studio monogram.
 The large decanter base displays the edition number (Limited Edition of 12), date of production, and 'Made in England'.

-‘Bishop of Norwich’ is part of the permanent museum collection of Shanghai Museum of Glass.
+‘Bishop of Norwich’ is part of the permanent museum collection of the Shanghai Museum of Glass.

 Please contact the studio for further details on availability.

 A 'Still-Life' photograph was also created by the studio to celebrate the historical aspect & the elements of ritual infused within the fashion of drinking port.
 The composition was inspired by the famous Dutch 'Vanitas' paintings of the 16th and 17th centuries representing the materialism versus the fragility of life.
 Symbolism was tackled within the composition; alongside the Bishop of Norwich, other objects were used as specific references such as the oyster shell emphasizing indulgence and the thistle symbolising nobility.